 - Make sure you are well rested and are not under the influence of alcohol or drugs.

-- Plan your route before leaving, and identify opportunities for you to take a break during your journey.
+- Plan your route before leaving, and identify opportunities for you to take a break if necessary during your journey.
+If you make a stop, you should continue to follow covid-19 secure guidance and limit contact time with others.

 - You can check the latest traffic conditions from Traffic England.